How to Determine Credits

 - Middle school level courses will be reported as normal K-8th courses.

-- To report a high school course taken during the 8th grade, put a check in the box indicating the course is credited.
+- To report a high school course taken during the 8th grade, check the “Credit Courses” box to access the list of high school courses.

 - High school courses are issued credits.
 Courses for grades K-8 are not.